ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 # Estate Mapping

 This page discusses how to apply the Tech Carbon Standard (TCS) to an organisation.
-Whilst the main [TCS diagram](https://www.techcarbonstandard.org/) specifies the different categories of technology emissions that should be recorded it doesn't explain how to go from an organisational view to numbers in each of the categories.
-This following sections address this and do so from 2 perspectives:
+It builds on the main [TCS diagram](https://www.techcarbonstandard.org/) by explaining how to go from an organisational view to numbers in each of the categories and does so from 2 perspectives:
- 1. Quantifying your tech carbon emissions at the org level - typically for reporting
+ 1. Quantifying an org's tech carbon emissions
  2. Understanding how to reduce them

 The second requires an understanding not just of the absolute number across the org but also of where emissions fall from a team and service perspective so that emissions improvements can be driven by the teams who can affect them.

 {% include linkedHeading.html heading="Organisational level view" level=2 %}

-In order to measure emissions and to drive improvement various technology divisions of the organisation must be involved and consulted.
+In order to measure emissions and to drive improvement various it is necessary to understand all the different information technology teams who manage hardware and software in the organisation - without them you can't do the mapping or assign work to reduce emissions.
 Every organisation is different, but many organisations will have amongst their many business services some IT ones such as the following:
 <img style="max-width: 750px" class="none" alt="" src="/assets/images/estate/business_services.png" />

-Firstly, note that the grey delivery services box is out of scope because development, delivery management etc is about people and the emissions from people is explicitly out of scope of the TCS which focuses on IT software and hardware.
+Firstly, note that the grey delivery services box is out of scope because development, delivery management etc is about people (assume tooling like Github falls with the Employee Enabling box) and the emissions from people is explicitly out of scope of the TCS which focuses on IT software and hardware.
 The table below provides more detail on each of the business services:

 <table>
 <tr>